-Saturday and Sunday, June 11 and 12, 2016 - "Rails to Victory"
+Saturday, and Sunday, June 12-June 13 - "Rails to Victory"

-Remember our veterans this summer during the 72nd Anniversary of World War II by attending the Fox River Trolley Museum's "Rails to Victory" WWII Living History Reenactment.
+Remember our veterans this summer during the 74th Anniversary of World War II by attending the Fox River Trolley Museum's "Rails to Victory" WWII Living History Reenactment.
 Experience a World War II military encampment, view Period Battles on the banks of the Fox River, be a fan at an actual US Home Front Baseball game with the Rockford Peaches made famous in the 1992 Tom Hanks and Geena Davis film, "A League of their Own", and ride the museum trolleys into occupied France to experience the suspense and drama of the heroism of the American Allies.

 It is occupied France, June 1944, just after the landings of D-Day when French Partisans rose up to destroy rail bridges, cut telephone wires and generally disrupt the German rear lines to ease the advance of the Allies.
 Each day, in addition to the Museum's regular trolley runs before and after the special excursions, the public is invited to ride special fare tours which will recreate the European Interurban rail service that ran between Paris and Rouen, France, along the Seine River during the Summer of 1944.

 Passengers will board at Castlemuir Depot (Paris St. Lazare Station) and be required to present their French ID papers to the German Reichsbahn Railroad Conductors.
 During the hour long round trip journey of 4 miles on the museum's track to Duerr Forest Preserve and back, passengers will experience period WW2 French civilians sharing the ride with them, French Partisans, German and American Allied Military Patrols and skirmishes, and Secret British SOE Spy Operations.